CyberT33N/extjs-cheat-sheet/README.md

 ## Model
-- This is the data for your application.
-A set of classes (called “Models”) defines the fields for their data (e.g. a User model with user-name and password fields).
-Models know how to persist themselves through the data package and can be linked to other models via associations.
-Models are normally used in conjunction with Stores to provide data for grids and other components.
+- A Model or Entity represents some object that your application manages.n. **A set of classes (called “Models”) defines the fields for their data (e.g. a User model with user-name and password fields)**.
+Models know how to persist themselves through the data package and can be linked to other models via associations. **Models are normally used in conjunction with Stores to provide data for grids and other components**.
 Models are also an ideal location for any data logic that you may need, such as validation, conversion, etc.
-- A Model or Entity represents some object that your application manages.
-For example, one might define a Model for Users, Products, Cars, or other real-world object that we want to model in the system.
-Models are used by Ext.data.Store, which are in turn used by many of the data-bound components in Ext.
-- You can also call it as schema or object structure.